The Church of St. Lawrence in Janakkala

 According to tradition the first church was built on this site as early as the 13th century, after the first crusade to Finland.
 The wooden church was probably situated in front of the present belfry.
-During construction of the road that is now passing the church there were several graves found.
-These graves have presumably been located under the floor of the previous wooden church.
+During construction of the road that is now passing the church several graves were found.
+These graves have presumably been located under the floor of the previous, wooden church.

 The Church of St. Lawrence was originally, rectangle shaped with a vaulted brick ceiling and with single-nave.
 The vestry was located to the left of the altar facing the north.
 On both the southern and western sides there was probably a porch.

 The church was radically altered in in 1840’s, when the the half-octagon shaped new sacristy was build and the church became cruciform, as designed by the two empire style architects Engel and Lohrmann.
 The altarpiece “Jesus on the cross” was painted by B.A.
 Godenhjelm.
 In the beginning of the 2Oth century the church was renovated in the jugendstil, the German version of Art Nouveau by architect Armas Lindgren.

 In 1933 the interiors of the church were restored to its former style by the design of Professor Carolus Lindberg, but only a year later a fire destroyed the organ and the interior of the church to such an extent that new restoration was necessary.